openstream/llm-visibility-monitor/README.md

 ## Installation

 1. Copy the plugin folder `llm-visibility-monitor` into `wp-content/plugins/`.
-2. Activate “LLM Visibility Monitor” in wp-admin → Plugins.
+2. Activate "LLM Visibility Monitor" in wp-admin → Plugins.
 3. Go to Settings → LLM Visibility Monitor to configure.

 ## Features